tngan01/host-image/README.md

-# save image of project care
+# save image of project bookingcare
 To use an image, copy the image url, then append: ?raw=true